kobiton/Travis-CI/README.md

 --------
 # Content
 1. This guide will demonstrate [how to run Kobiton automation test on Travis CI.](1-run-kobiton-test.md)
-2. This guide will demonstrate [how to get session information through Kobito REST API](2-get-session-info.md)
+2. This guide will demonstrate [how to get session information through Kobiton REST API](2-get-session-info.md)